New Year, New Start – and a great time to introduce a new allowance routine

 Pocket money can also help get the kids involved with other New Year’s resolutions.

 Personally, I dole out a basic allowance which isn’t dependent on doing chores (although I have threatened to withhold allowance if they are particularly fiendish).
-But you could link allowance in 2021 to helping out around the home, such as getting ready for school on time, laying the table or keeping their bedroom tidy.
+But you could link allowance in the New Year to helping out around the home, such as getting ready for school on time, laying the table or keeping their bedroom tidy.

 I am willing to pay my kids for extra work, such as washing the car or cooking meals (microwave mug cakes don’t count).
 One of my New Year’s Resolutions is to get to grip with our garden, so I’ll offer my kids extra allowance for weeding and raking up leaves on the lawn.